 Welcome to the School of Natural Sciences and Mathematics (NAMS) at Stockton University.
 Undergraduate degree programs are offered in Biochemistry/Molecular Biology, Biology, Chemistry, Environmental Science, Geology, Marine Science, Mathematics, Applied Physics and Sustainability.
 Graduate Programs include a Professional Science Masters in Environmental Science and a Masters in Data Science and Strategic Analytics.
+We are looking forward to opening a new graduate degree (PSM and MS) in Coastal one Management in Fall of 2021.
 Our faculty has a strong interdisciplinary interest coupled with a commitment to maintaining the strengths and standards of the traditional academic disciplines.
-NAMS offers a rigorous, student-centered curriculum with emphasis on teaching and faculty-mentored student research.
-Stockton graduates in the sciences and mathematics have a high success rate in graduate and professional school admissions, as well as securing employment within their areas of study.
+NAMS offers a rigorous, student-centered Science, Technology Engineering and Mathematics (STEM) curriculum with emphasis on teaching and faculty-mentored student research.
+Stockton STEM graduates have a high success rate in graduate and professional school admissions, as well as securing employment within their areas of study.

 I would like to invite you to visit the Stockton campus at one of our many open houses

 or tour dates to see our facilities first hand and talk to our faculty in areas that